Come from Away

 The heartwarming true story of a community coming together after 9/11 has laded in Sydney

-There is something perfect about Come From Away being the first theatre back on Melbourne's main stages.
+There is something perfect about Come From Away finally landing in Sydney.
 The musical is set on 9/11 in the tiny town of Gander, Newfoundland, to which 38 planes were diverted when United States airspace was closed in the wake of the terrorist attack.
 The almost 7,000 passengers on board, terrified, claustrophobic and desperate for news about what was happening, were taken in by the people of Gander and surrounding towns, nearly doubling the population for five days.
 The townsfolk gave them food, shelter and most importantly, kindness and comfort during the most horrific time in recent American history – until 2020, of course.

 The underlying message of kindness and compassion in the face of unspeakable horror is one that's sorely needed right now.
 When the planes begin to land, the women of Gander start up a collection for donations, with a song that could have been penned last year: "Can I help?
 Is there something I need to do, something to keep me from thinking of all the scenes on the tube?
 I need something to do 'cause I can't watch the news, no I can't watch the news anymore..."
 The feeling of helplessness, of being unable to tear yourself away from the news and of desperately wanting to do something, anything, productive is one all of us felt during the worst days of last year.